Climate change: Energy conservation

 Reducing energy demand is another major aspect of reducing emissions.
 If less energy is needed, there is more flexibility for clean energy development.
-It also makes it easier to manage the electricity grid, and minimises carbon-intensive infrastructure development.
+It also makes it easier to manage the electricity grid, and minimizes carbon-intensive infrastructure development.
 Major increases in energy efficiency investment will be required to achieve climate goals, comparable to the level of investment in renewable energy.
 Several COVID-19 related changes in energy use patterns, energy efficiency investments, and funding have made forecasts for this decade more difficult and uncertain.

 Strategies to reduce energy demand vary by sector.
-In transport, passengers and freight can switch to more efficient travel modes, such as buses and trains, or use electric vehicles.
+In the transport sector, passengers and freight can switch to more efficient travel modes, such as buses and trains, or use electric vehicles.
 Industrial strategies to reduce energy demand include improving heating systems and motors, designing less energy-intensive products, and increasing product lifetimes.
 In the building sector the focus is on better design of new buildings, and higher levels of energy efficiency in retrofitting.
 The use of technologies like heat pumps can also increase building energy efficiency.